2018 Bermuda Biennial What We Share

 BNG Youth Arts Council is inviting you to join us for Family Movie Day & Biennial Artist Talk with Michael Walsh.
 The movie “Contact” that inspired Mr. Michal Walsh for his Biennial artwork will be shown at BNG.

-About the movie: ‘Contact’ is a 1999 movie speculating on the ramifications and wonder that could happen during humanity’s first interaction with extraterrestrial life forms.
+About the movie: ‘Contact’ is a 1997 movie about humanity’s first interaction with extraterrestrial life forms.

 To purchase tickets, please email email@example.com or call 295-9428.